hendra-foo/stock-movie-app/README.md

 # StockMovie App

-a movie listing app connected to IMDb API.
+a movie finder app connected to IMDb API.

 ### Built With